Art is almost like a religion. It is what I believe in. It is what gives my life dimension beyond the material world we live in.

 Hannelore B. Schulhof

-From October 2012 eighty works of Italian, European and American art of the decades after 1945 are added to the collections of the Solomon R. Guggenheim Foundation in Venice.
-They are the bequest of Hannelore B. Schulhof, who collected the works with her late husband Rudolph B. Schulhof.
-According to an agreement drawn up by the Peggy Guggenheim Collection and Mrs. Schulhof, the gift of paintings, sculptures and works on paper will reside permanently at the Peggy Guggenheim Collection in Venice, the Italian branch of the Foundation.
+In October 2012, eighty works of Italian, European, and American art of the decades after 1945 were added to the collections of the Solomon R. Guggenheim Foundation in Venice.
+The paintings, sculptures, and works on paper, which will reside permanently at the Peggy Guggenheim Collection in Venice, are the bequest of Hannelore B. Schulhof, who collected the works with her late husband Rudolph B. Schulhof.

 Hannelore and Rudolph Schulhof shared with Peggy Guggenheim, whom they met in 1954 at the Venice Biennale and whom they admired as a kindred spirit, the conviction that they should collect the art of their own time, and they did so with a passion comparable to hers.
 Afro, Alberto Burri, Alexander Calder, Giuseppe Capogrossi, Eduardo Chillida, Tony Cragg, Ellsworth Kelly, Willem de Kooning, Lucio Fontana, Jean Dubuffet, Jasper Johns, Donald Judd, Anish Kapoor, Mark Rothko, Frank Stella, Antoni Tàpies, Cy Twombly, Andy Warhol, are some of the artists whose works are in the donation.
 When added to the Cubist, abstract, Surrealist, and early American Abstract Expressionist art in the Peggy Guggenheim Collection and to Peggy own purchases of post-war art, the reach of the Venice museum will be extended into the 1970s and even 1980s.